-Last year, I walked into a salon for a hair gloss appointment, and I admittedly wasn’t sure what to expect.
-I mean, I’ve been lightening my strands for over a decade, and I've become accustomed to touching up my hue with bleach every eight weeks (and using purple shampoo in the interim to keep my ash blonde brass-free).
+The first time I walked into a salon for a hair gloss appointment, I wasn’t sure what to expect.
+I had been lightening my strands for over a decade, and I became accustomed to touching up my hue with bleach every eight weeks (and using purple shampoo in the interim to keep my ash blonde brass-free).
 So, when I discovered that Redken Shades EQ hair gloss can quickly and effectively tone and add shine to my hair color, I jumped at the chance to try it for myself.

 If you want that just-stepped-out-of-the-salon look (without all of the commitment of permanent hair color), it might be time to try Redken Shades EQ hair gloss.
-Keep scrolling for everything you need to know, including what Redken Shades EQ gloss is, how it works, and how to find the right formula for you, keep scrolling.
+Keep scrolling for everything you need to know, including what Redken Shades EQ gloss is, how it works, and how to find the right formula for you.